Skip to main content

 Let's skip the marketing fluff and answer the only question that actually matters: why should you, a real human with a real to-do list, care about the DNSSEC Check tool?
 Here's the plain-English version, written the way you'd hear it from a friend who happens to do this for a living.

 Picture this in real life.
-Imagine a security auditor.
-Here's the situation they're walking into: Verify DNSSEC (Domain Name System Security Extensions) is properly configured for domains as required by security policies or regulations.
+Imagine a DNS administrator.
+Here's the situation they're walking into: A scheduled KSK (Key Signing Key) rotation has produced SERVFAILs from validating resolvers.
+The cryptographic verification surfaces the exact mismatch: the published DS digest (Delegation Signer digest) doesn't correspond to any current DNSKEY (DNS public key record), with the correct digest computed and returned in the response so it can be republished at the registrar.
 Without the right tool, that person would be stuck copy-pasting between five browser tabs, reading documentation written for engineers, and crossing their fingers that the answer they cobble together is correct.
 With the DNSSEC Check tool, the same person gets a clear answer in seconds — no spreadsheets, no guessing, no waiting for someone on the infrastructure team to free up.

 Three questions this tool answers in plain English.
 If any of these have ever crossed your mind, the DNSSEC Check tool is built for you: